kluete/p2plocal/readme.md

 # About

-This is a minimal peer-to-peer mesh simulator running on localhost> It's a prototype, not a finished product.
+This is a minimal peer-to-peer mesh simulator running on localhost.
+It's a prototype, not a finished product.
 The single `main.cpp` source file is written in ISO C++14 and uses the header-only, _non-Boost_ version of the [ASIO framework](http://www.think-async.com).

 This project uses UDP network communication: reading is asynchronous while writing is synchronous.
 The application-level protocol is strictly binary.